-Increasing the number of power charging spots is important for the popularization of electric vehicles, which have a short driving distance.
+Increasing the number of power charging spots is important for the popularization of electric vehicles.
 The operation range of electric vehicles can be extended if power charging is possible along the way and at the destination.
+MC, together with its group companies